 Who hits the hand of a harp-player, who can play harp in a circle (audience), pays with a fourth bigger fine, as with another man of the same status.
 Goldsmiths likewise.
 (Lex Frisionum)

 If we were to assume that the names on the solidi coins belonged to rulers or 'big men' who commissioned their production, and these men were still alive during the casting of their coins (since rulers usually didn't authorize the use of competitors or predecessors), then it can be inferred that (a) blacksmith Weladu lived during the time this gold solidus was issued.
-The coin, as previously mentioned, has an approximate date of around 600.
-Was Weladu a skilled blacksmith, who rose to fame and became a legend?
-According to Düwel & Nedoma (2023), it is more likely that the names on golden coins such as these belong to masters of the coins rather than rulers, which would support this theory.
-A variation of the theory suggests that it wasn't Weladu the Smith who created this solidus, but rather a (prominent) man who was named after the legendary blacksmith, and who had his name put on this coin.
+The coin has, as previously mentioned, an approximate date of around 600.
+Was Weladu a skilled blacksmith who rose to fame and became a legend?
+According to Düwel & Nedoma (2023), it's more likely that the names on golden coins such as these belong to masters of the coins rather than rulers, which would support this theory.
+A variation of the theory suggests that it wasn't Weladu the Smith who created this solidus, but rather a (prominent) man or local ruler who was named after the legendary blacksmith and who had his name put on this coin.

-An alternative explanation to the one where Weladu, either a ruler, master of coin, or the blacksmith himself, produced the solidus, is that the image on the coin represents the legend of Weladu.
+An alternative explanation to the one where Weladu, either a ruler, master of coin, or the blacksmith himself, produced the solidus, is that the image on the coin represents the legend of Weladu instead.
 In this scenario, the creator, or the one who ordered the production of the solidus, wanted to depict the legend of the famous blacksmith (Oehrl 2011).
 The standing figure might be holding a snake in his hands.
 Furthermore, the figure is more or less confined in space by the fantasy Roman letters.
-These elements together would refer to the snake pit Weladu stayed in, according to the poem Deor.
-The words 'be wurman' in the poem Deor might be understood as referring to snakes.
-A translation not without controversy among learned experts, though.
-But according to other scholars, this whole snake-pit construct, including the interpretation of the poem Deor, is all too far-fetched (Nedoma 1990).
+These elements together would refer to the snake pit Weladu stayed in, as described in the poem Deor.
+The words 'be wurman' in this poem might be understood as referring to snakes—a translation not without controversy among learned experts.
+However, according to other scholars, this whole snake-pit construct with a pseudo Roman alphabet, including the shaky interpretation of the poem Deor, is all too far-fetched (Nedoma 1990).

 If the aforementioned theory is correct, it would mean that the legend of Wayland the Smith pre-dates 575-625.
 Unless, of course, the name Weladu was your average first name and had nothing to do with the legend, and therefor just coincidence.

-We humble hikers would like to add to this discussion that this representation of Weladu is almost identical to the gold solidus of Had(d)a found in the town of Harlingen in province Friesland.
+We humble hikers would like to add to this discussion that this representation of Weladu is almost identical to the gold solidus of Had(d)a found in the town of Harlingen in the west of the province of Friesland.
 If you adhere to the somewhat complicated snake-pit theory (Beck 1980), then the Had(d)a coin depicts Weladu as well.
-But then, why carries that coin the name Had(d)a and not that of Weladu?
+But then, why does that coin carry the name Had(d)a and not that of Weladu?
+In other words, this would plead to be cautious to assume a link between the name and the depiction on the coin.

-Argument against the alternative scenarios as just described, is that in general the solidius fits within the early-medieval tradition of copying former solidi of the Roman Period.
-Secondly, the image actually doesn't feature any obvious 'smithy' elements, and this would have been the logic thing to do if you want to impress the public with depicting the legend.
-Why hassle with snakes and other circumstantial stuff, if one could take an anvil or wings instead, which would have been clear symbols to everyone?
-Like on the Franks Casket.
+Argument against the alternative scenarios as just described is that in general the solidius fits within the early-medieval tradition of copying former solidi of the Roman Period.
+Secondly, the image actually doesn't feature any obvious 'smithy' elements, and this would have been the logical thing to do if you want to impress the public by depicting the legend.
+Why hassle with snakes and Roman letters and other circumstantial stuff if one could take an anvil or throw in some wings instead?
+These would have been clearer symbols to everyone, like on the Franks Casket.
 Remains, it's a traditional, though a bit sloppy, imitation of a Roman emperor.
 Sloppy, especially if you compare this solidus with the one found in the UK with the Frisian name of Skanomodu, also in runic writing.

 Our conclusion?
 We opt for the most obvious option.
-It was Weladu the Smith, of course.
-A choice without any bias.
+The image is simply a copy of a Roman solidus and has nothing to do with the Germanic legend of Wayland.
+The name Waladu, however, is that of a famous smith, of course.
+A choice without any Frisian bias.
 It was Weladu, a talented Frisian blacksmith, who produced the coin.
 He put his name on it in the Frisian language, in runic writing, and later became a legend.
 Plus, it's a coin found on Frisian territory as well.
+Language and provenance correspond.

-Tradition of Klaasohm - Then there's folklore called Klaasohm (‘ohm’ meaning uncle: (Ni-)Cholas-uncle) at the Wadden Sea island Borkum in Ostfriesland (see image below).
+Tradition of Klaasohm - Then there's folklore called Klaasohm (‘ohm’ meaning uncle: (Ni-)Cholas-uncle) on the Wadden Sea island of Borkum in the region of Ostfriesland (see image below).
 The celebration of Klaasohm has several striking parallels (in bold below) with the legend of Wayland the Smith.

 Each year on December 6th, men dress up as Klaasohms.
 It means they are dressed in sheep skins and feathers and wings of birds.
 After they have scared the island and hunted for women, they even try to fly away.
 That is done by jumping from an elevation onto the crowd below.
 Schweindorf and Borkum are both in former Frisia and less than fifty kilometers apart, as the crow flies.
 Are the 'Klaasohms' therefore, in fact, representations of Weladu?